 AND PRICE and not salary cost.
 What might the job be worth?
 Put yourself into

-.
+the shoes of an employer.
 What does an employer want?
 Typically, he wants a person who performs

 a job – a function for his business in a more or less risk-free way.
 The lower